airbnb/lottie/after-effects/general-tips.md

 ## Full screen animations

-Export an animation wider than the widest screen you intend to support and use the `centerCrop` scale type on Android or the `aspectFill` content mdoe on iOS.
+Export an animation wider than the widest screen you intend to support and use the `centerCrop` scale type on Android or the `aspectFill` content mode on iOS.

 ## Make Nulls visible and have 0% opacity